DWTechs/Passken.js/README.md

 - Very lightweight
 - Thoroughly tested
 - Works in Node.js
-- Can be used as CommonJS or EcmaScrypt module
+- EcmaScrypt module
 - Written in Typescript

 ## Support

-- Node.js: 16
+- Node.js: 22

 This is the oldest targeted versions.
 The library should not work properly on older versions of Node.js because it uses node:crypto in order to not depend on external dependencies.